autistic toothbrush

 Establish Routine in Children with Autism Spectrum Disorder

-Reduce Plaque and Improve Oral Care
+Reduce Plaque Levels and Improve Oral Care

 Like any toothbrush, good dental care provides many benefits to personal hygiene.
 In turn, good dental hygiene can ease the pain of sensitive teeth and reduce the chances of tooth decay.